bentsen/Test/sp2/README.md

 #### Preference

 Jest is my preference since it better when starting a new TS project and want a more integrated teesting solution.
 It has a quick setup and a very simplified test writing and execution.
+But ultimatly the choice would depend my projects specific needs.